-It's probably the last thing you want to be doing.
-When trying to make a decision about which urn for ashes to get, it helps to know where the final resting place will be for the urn.
+If you are shopping for urns for ashes it's probably the last thing you want to be doing.
+When trying to make a decision about which urn for ashes to get, it helps to know where the final resting place will be.
 Are you going to keep it in the home, bury, or scatter the ashes?
 You may decide that a decorative bronze urn that can be kept in the home and moved to the cemetery later might be a good choice.
 Brass urns are an affordable option and provide secure storage of the ashes and can also be buried.
 Biodegrabable urns are available for ash scattering ceremonies or an earth friendly green funeral.
 Feel free to call for personal service if you need assistance making your selection.

 There are many varieties of urns for ashes that are available for purchase.
-Among many types of materials, there is bronze, ceramic, cloisonné, marble, glass, and even wooden cremation urns.
+Among many types of materials, there is bronze, ceramic, cloisonné, marble, glass, and even wooden cremation urns, many of which are made in America.
 These varieties of materials present different thematic purposes, price-ranges, and stylistic choices that best represent your loved one through a customized memorial.
-For instance, a bronze urn can be hand-crafted by an artisan to represent specific motifs that are relevant to your loved one, or additionally a wooden urn is sculpted from mahogany and presents a beautiful, natural theme that may also fit the main idea behind one’s memorial.
+For instance, bronze can be hand-crafted by an artisan to represent specific motifs that are relevant to your loved one, or additionally a wooden style is carved from mahogany and presents a beautiful, natural theme that may also fit the main idea behind one’s memorial.

-Cremation options and urns for ashes are increasingly popular as an alternative to the standard burial procedures.
-The advantage to such urns is that the family certainly saves a lot of money versus the potential high-cost of buying a plot of land in a cemetery, as memorializing in a cemetery is completely optional and the urn can be stored within the home or in a personalized, dedicated space.
+Cremation is increasingly popular as an alternative to the standard burial procedures.
+The advantage is that the family certainly saves a lot of money versus the potential high-cost of buying a plot of land in a cemetery, as memorializing in a cemetery is completely optional and can be stored within the home or in a personalized, dedicated space.
 In addition, the tradition of burning the body dates back to ancient times.
 It is considered by many cultures a dignified and pure way to dispose of the body, that is perhaps more appealing to some versus the decomposition process that occurs in a ground burial.